 - Organizer and the first Dean of the Faculty of International and Political Studies at the Jagiellonian University - 2000-2002,

-- Organizer and the first Director of the Institute of American Studies and Polish Diaspora of the Jagiellonian University - from 2005 to 2008,
+- Organizer and the first Director of the Institute of American Studies and Polish Diaspora of the Jagiellonian University: from 2005 to 2008,

 - Member of the first term (in the years 2002-2004) and the second term (in the years 2005-2007) of the State Accreditation Committee; in the second term: vice-chairman of PKA and chairman of a team of social and legal studies.
-Expert PKA and UKA since 2002,
+Expert of the PKA and UKA since 2002,

 - Vice-Rector of the Jagiellonian University for didactics 2008-2016,

-- Member of the Senate, recently in the 2016-2020 term,
+- Member of the Senate, most recently in the 2016-2020 term,

-- Vice-President of the UAC since 2016.
+- Vice-President of the UAC since 2016

-- US foreign and security policy;
+- U.S. foreign and security policy;

-- mechanisms of forming US policy;
+- The mechanisms of forming US policy;

-- history of US policy;
+- The history of U.S. policy;

-- history of diplomacy;
+- The history of diplomacy;

-- an interview in the process of forming and implementing security policy.
+- An interview in the process of forming and implementing security policy.

-- Conducted research
+- Conducting research

-- Executive Office of the President;
+- The Executive Office of the President;

-- Member of the Lions Club "Krakow - Old Town" (President of the Club 1996/1997).
+- Member of the Lions Club Krakow - Old Town (President of the Club in 1996-1997).

-Prof. A. Mania published nine monographs (last: Détente and the policy of the United States towards Eastern Europe January 1969-January 1981, Kraków: WUJ, 2003; Department of State 1789-1939, First 150 years of participation in US foreign policy, Kraków: WUJ, 2011; History of Polish Diplomacy, Volume VI 1945-1989, chapters for the years 1947-1955, Warsaw, 2010; Department of State and Foreign Service in the U.S. foreign policy in Hot and Cold War 1939-1989, Kraków: WUJ, 2019).
-He published and co-created a dozen or so collective works.
-He is the editor of a series of monographs on American Studies of the Jagiellonian University and since 2001 an editor of the scientific journal "Ad Americam.
-Journal of American Studies", from 1984 editor of the “Political Science” series as part of the Jagiellonian University Scientific Notebooks.
-He is the editor of the “Momentum” publishing series promoting the publication of works on leading international problems.
-He was the promoter of around 1200 MA students mainly in the following fields: political science, international relations, law, cultural studies, administration and English philology.
-He was the promoter of over 30 doctors, a reviewer in several dozens of doctoral and postdoctoral conducts, and participated in assessing the achievements of candidates for the title of professor.
-He assesses the conclusions of the Central Commission for Degrees and Titles and the General Council for Higher Education.
+Prof. A. Mania has published ten monographs (most recently: Department of State i Foreign Service w polityce zagranicznej USA lat gorącej i zimnej wojny, 1939-1989 [“The Department of State and Foreign Service in the United States’ Foreign Policy During Hot and Cold Wars”], Krakow: Jagiellonian University Press, 2019; Détente and the policy of the United States towards Eastern Europe, January 1969-January 1981, Krakow: Jagiellonian University Press, 2003; The Department of State 1789-1939: The First 150 years of Participation in U.S. Foreign Policy, Krakow: Jagiellonian University Press, 2011; A History of Polish Diplomacy, Volume VI 1945-1989; chapters for the years 1947-1955, Warsaw, 2010).
+He has published and co-written a dozen or so collective works.
+He is the editor of a series of monographs on "American Studies" at the Jagiellonian University and since 2001 has been the editor of the scientific journal "Ad Americam.
+Journal of American Studies"; meanwhile, he has edited the “Political Science” series as part of the Jagiellonian University Scientific Notebooks since 1984.
+Prof. Mania is the editor of the “Momentum” publishing series promoting the publication of works on leading international problems.
+He has been the supervisor of around 1,200 MA students (mainly in the following fields: political science, international relations, law, cultural studies, administration, and English philology) as well as the supervisor of over thirty doctors, a reviewer in several dozens of doctoral and postdoctoral conducts.
+Prof. Mania has also participated in assessing the achievements of candidates for the title of professor and assesses the conclusions of the Central Commission for Degrees and Titles and the General Council for Higher Education.